juanmv94/TravellersTalesPSXCollisionViewer/README.md

 ### The technical datails you always love <3

-Scenario is made of an array of different size scenario items (24/32 bytes).
+Scenario data is made of an array of different size scenario items (24/32 bytes).
 There's a different starting address for each level, that is passed as URL parameter.
-A LOD scenario follows the normal one in TS2.
+A LOD scenario follows the normal one in TS2 and BL.
 Both size scenario items start with 32bit xyz positions followed by 16bit xyz rotation, and ends with 32bit object pointer.
-32 bit scenario elements has 16bit xyz scale components following the rotation.
+32 bit scenario elements has 16bit xyz scale components following the rotation. **This scenario data structure is identical for all games**.

+Objects starts with a 32bit vertex element count (that is negative for special material).
+*Note: If following the vertex data you find a 0x00000001, it means that is a group of sprite objects, not a 3D object, and vertex count is sprite count instead.*
+- **TS2/BLSC**: The following vertex array elements are made of 16bit xyz positions and a 16bit rgb15 vertex color (8byte).
-Objects starts with a 32bit vertex count (that is negative for special material).
-The following vertex array elements are made of 16bit xyz positions and a 16bit vertex color.
-Following the vertex array, there's a faces flag, palette & vram page byte, and faces count.
-At the end of the faces array you can find another faces flag, Palette & vram page, and count, or just 0xFFFF meaning no more faces.
+- **BL**: The following vertex array elements are made of 16bit xyz positions and a 4th padding 16 bit value with no use, followed by 3 bytes for 24bit rgb24 vertex color and a last byte for... flags or internal engine use (12 byte).
+Following the vertex array, there's a faces flag, palette & vram page & pal type byte, and faces count.
+At the end of the faces array you can find another faces flag, Palette & vram page & pal type, and count, or just 0xFFFF meaning no more faces.
 There are lot of 1bit flags like translucency, doublesided, textured, quads,... the faces array items are made of a 4 item list of 8bit vertex index (only 3 used for triangles).
-For textured elements is followed by a list of 4 8bit xy positions of face vertex UVs.
+For textured elements is followed by a list of 4 8bit xy positions of face vertex UVs. *Note: if face is a triangle, in TS2 you still have 4 positions and 4UVs beeing 1 unused.
+In BL, you have instead 3 positions and 3UV, meaning a smaller face data size*.

+BLSC does use of PAL4 and PAL8 textures, while TS2 and BL only uses PAL4 textures except background (TS2 and BL engine has support for using PAL8 textures, but not used).

+### Engine diferences
+Like with collision data, TS2 and BLSC engines are almost identical, and code used for reading GFX data is the same.
+BL engine
+Color LUT and VRAM page combinations are in the same data structure for TS2 and BLSC, while BL has 2 diferent data structures, one for VRAM pages, and color LUTs.
+Face data uses 8byte vertex numbers for TS2/BLSC while it uses 16byte vertex pointers in BL.
+Despite diferences in vertex and face data, BL and TS2/BLSC engines still has lots of thing in common like the face flags, which are the same, Palette & vram page & pal type also works the same way, special material using negative vertex count,...
+Background size for TS2 is always the same.
+In BLSC background height is variable, and for BL both height and width are variable.

 #GFX viewer URL Parameters
 - **ds**: if set to **y**es, it forces all meshes to be double-sided, for better visibility of some levels.